 The typical scenario goes like this:

-Borrower gets sued for Foreclosure of their home.
+The borrower gets sued for Foreclosure of their home.
 Borrower hires Attorney in the hopes of defending Foreclosure of their home.
 Borrower decides they want to save their home via a loss mitigation option and explores that option with Attorney.
 Borrower’s Attorney (if they are properly equipped to do so) submits Borrower’s loss mitigation application despite Borrower’s Foreclosure proceeding.
 Borrower continues to ensure, via their counsel that they provide the Bank/Servicer everything needed for a review of their loss mitigation application.
 Borrower’s Foreclosure proceeding gets set for Trial.
 Bank/Servicer’s review of Borrower’s loss mitigation application is not yet finished.
-Trial is in two days.
+The trial is in two days.
 Bank/Servicer files a bland and non-descriptive motion to continue Trial in Borrower’s Foreclosure proceeding.
 Both Bank/Servicer and Borrower plead with Court to continue the Foreclosure Trial.
-Court denies motion to continue from Bank/Servicer.
+Court denies the motion to continue from Bank/Servicer.
 Although at this point Borrower’s concern is magnified beyond compare with a combination of both uncertainty and fear of the future for their family and home, Bank/Servicer is relieved because they have taken the reasonable steps of filing their motion to continue the Trial in Borrower’s Foreclosure Proceeding.

 STOP RIGHT THERE!
 The question is did the Bank/Servicer actually fulfill their requirements under the law?
 The short answer is not exactly, and here is why…